lostintangent/conduit-release/README.md

 ## 🧠 Fundamental assumptions

-Conduit was born out of the following key assumptions (all of which may prove to be wrong):
+Conduit was born out of the following key assumptions:

-1. Developers will _continue to make use of multiple different coding agents_, because no single agent will (ever?) serve all their needs.
+1. Developers will continue to make use of _multiple different coding agents_, because no single agent will (ever?) serve all their needs.
 Therefore, it's critcal to have toolchains that allow a **"learn once, use any agent"** experience.

-1. Coding agents will _continue to _evolve at a rapid pace_, and putting too many abstractions on top of them will creation friction in the availability of innovation.
+1. Coding agents will continue to _evolve at a rapid pace_, and putting too many abstractions on top of them will creation friction in the availability of innovation.
 Therefore, developers want to be as **"close to the metal"** as possible with their agents.

-1. Coding agents will _continue to get more powerful over time_, and therefore, a CLI interface, along with supporting tools, will be sufficient for most users.
+1. Coding agents will continue to _get more powerful over time_, and therefore, a CLI interface, along with supporting tools, will be sufficient for most users.
 Therefore, toolchains should embrace **terminals as being central vs. secondary**.

 1. Developers love hackable environments, but with smart defaults.
 That way they can get started quickly, but without compromising on their flow.
 Therefore, agentic surfaces must embrace **compsability and personalization at its core**.